-You are tuned to the most listened to Radio Talk Show in America, the most eagerly anticipated appointment radio program in America.
+You are tuned to the most listened-to radio talk show in America, the most eagerly anticipated appointment radio program in America.

-Telephone number you want to be on the program is 800 282-288 to the email address L Rushbow at EIBNet.com.
+Telephone number, you want to be on the program is 800-282-2882.

 I just reminded myself of something.

-Last week sometime, didn't Obama and Susan Rice come out with a new name for our foreign policy called strategic patience.
+Last week, sometime, didn't Obama and Susan Rice come out with a new name for our foreign policy called strategic patience.

-Okay, so that's what we had last way.
+Okay, so that's what we had left.

 Strategic patience.

-We're gonna go to four corners defense.
+We're going to go to four corners defense.

-Except, let's say that you are among the deployed, but we're not gonna have any ground troops, but you're in the mission.
+Except, let's say that you are among the deployed, but we're not going to have any ground troops.

 It's what he said.